yusinto/ld-vue/README.md

 > **Integrate Launch darkly with Vue in seconds** :tada:

 Why this package?
 * Easy and fast to use.
-Two steps to get feature flags into your Vue app.
+Two steps to get Launch Darkly feature flags into your Vue app.
 * Supports subscription out of the box.
 You get live changes on the client as you toggle features.
 * You automatically get camelCased keys as opposed to the default kebab-cased.